chisui/dakka/thesis/main.md

 This alleviates the problem only a little bit, since we need the actual `ActorContext` type to retrieve the concrete reference type.
 So we would only delay the constraint dance and move it a little bit.
 These constraints would mean many additional type parameters to types and functions that don't actually care about them.
-Error messages for users would also suffer.
+Compile errors would also come more cluttered, without adding useful information to the user.

-In the end I decided to ditch the idea of `ActorContext` implementation specific reference types.
-And went another route.
+Due to all of the stated concerns, I decided against the idea of `ActorContext` implementation specific reference types.

+Instead of trying to create different representations for actor references I chose to represent them using a `ByteString`.
 Since actor references have to be serializable anyway we can represent them by a `ByteString`.

 ```haskell
 newtype ActorRef a = ActorRef ByteString
 ```

-This might go a little against our ideal that we want to keep the code as typesafe as possible but it's not as bad as you might think.
+This might go a little against our ideal, to keep the code as typesafe as possible, but in this case the trade off is acceptable.
 Firstly other datatypes that might have taken the place of `ByteString` wouldn't be any safer.
 We can still keep the user from being able to create references by themselves by not exporting the `ActorRef` constructor.
 We could expose it to `ActorContext` implementers through an internal package.